 Cost of the Test:

-The cost to take the test is $65, payable online at the time you register.
+The test is $75.00.
+The test fee is payable online at the time you register.